 1 Yield data not collected by area.
 2 Mucilage in yellow mustard is a measurement of viscosity of aqueous extracts from seed.
 3 Varieties are rated S (Susceptible) or R (Resistant) to White Rust strains.
 4 Data from 1999-2012 Co-operative Mustard Test.
 Yield % of check: 124 station years for yellow mustard, and 117 station years for brown and oriental mustard.
 5 Data from 2009-2012 Co-operative Mustard Test (29 station years).
 6 Data from 2019 Co-operative Mustard Test (11 station years).
 7 Data from 2008-2010 Co-operative Mustard Test (21 station years).
 8 Data from 2016-2018 Co-operative Mustard Test (22 station years).
 9 Data from 2017-2018 Co-operative Mustard Test (14 station years). |

 Contract requirements and other varietal factors can influence variety selection.
 For yellow mustard, there is variation in the amount of mucilage for the three different varieties which may be a factor for variety selection.
-AAC Adagio has the highest mucilage levels when compared to AC Pennant and Andante.
+AAC Adagio has the highest mucilage levels when compared to AC Pennant, Andante and AAC Yellow 80.
 More information about registered varieties can be found in the SaskSeed Guide.

 < Previous: Adaptation, field selection and rotational characteristics: Herbicide residue consideration